 On or before September 30, 2013, the THDA primary loan program included Great Rate loans, Great Advantage loans, Great Start loans and Homeownership for the Brave loans, all as described below.
 On and after October 1, 2013, the THDA primary loan program has included Great Choice Program Loans and Homeownership for the Brave Program Loans, all as described below.
 On or before September 30, 2013, THDA provided downpayment and closing cost assistance in the form of a grant that was available in connection with Great Start and Great Advantage Program Loans.
 Higher interest rates on these two Program Loan types reimbursed THDA for the grants made.
 Since October 1, 2013, THDA has provided downpayment and closing cost assistance in the form of Great Choice Plus Program Loans as described below.
-As of March 1, 2017, THDA began providing additional downpayment and closing cost assistance through its Hardest Hit Fund Down Payment Assistance program as described below.
+From March 1, 2017 through August 6, 2023, THDA provided additional downpayment and closing cost assistance program (such funds are only available currently for downpayment assistance, as prior Hardest Hit Fund Down Payment Assistance downpayment loans are repaid).